itamarst/crochet/README.rst

 Crochet: Asynchronous Calls from Threaded Applications
 ======================================================

-Crochet is an MIT-licensed library that makes it easier to integrate Twisted with threaded applications.
-Instead of having Twisted running in the main thread, or running the reactor in a thread yourself, you can use Twisted or Twisted-based libraries like any other library in Flask, Django or blocking applications.
-Crochet also provides an API to help threaded applications more easily interact with Twisted APIs, which are not thread-safe by default.
+Crochet is an MIT-licensed library that makes it easier for threaded applications like Flask or Django to use the Twisted networking framework, by
+providing:

+* An API to help threads interact with Twisted APIs, which are not thread-safe by default.
+* The ability to easily run the Twisted reactor in the background.

 .. image:: https://travis-ci.org/itamarst/crochet.png?branch=master
            :target: http://travis-ci.org/itamarst/crochet